-In evaluating our business, we consider and use certain non-GAAP measures, adjusted gross (loss)/profit, adjusted gross margin, adjusted EBITDA and adjusted EDITDA margin, as supplemental measures to review and assess our operating performance.
+In evaluating our business, we consider and use certain non-GAAP measures, adjusted gross (loss)/profit, adjusted gross margin, adjusted EBITDA, adjusted EBITDA margin, adjusted net loss and adjusted net loss margin, as supplemental measures to review and assess our operating performance.
 The presentation of these non-GAAP financial measures is not intended to be considered in isolation or as a substitute for the financial information prepared and presented in accordance with U.S. GAAP.
 We define adjusted gross (loss)/profit as gross (loss)/profit excluding share-based compensation allocated in the cost of revenues, and we define adjusted gross margin as adjusted gross (loss)/profit as a percentage of revenues.
-We define adjusted net loss as net loss excluding share-based compensation, foreign exchange (gain)/loss, changes in fair value of financial instruments and other (income)/expense, net.
+We define adjusted net loss as net loss excluding share-based compensation, foreign exchange (gain)/loss, changes in fair value of financial instruments and other (income)/expense, net, and we define adjust net loss margin as adjusted net loss as a percentage of revenues.
 We define adjusted EBITDA as adjusted net loss excluding interest income, interest expense, income tax expense and depreciation and amortization, and we define adjusted EBITDA margin as adjusted EBITDA as a percentage of revenues.
 We present these non-GAAP financial measures because they are used by our management to evaluate our operating performance and formulate business plans.
 We also believe that the use of these non-GAAP measures facilitates investors' assessment of our operating performance.